 Growing in your own garden means you have total control over what goes into your plants, and many gardeners are opting to have an organic garden, at least for their edible plants.
 Organic gardening means to grow without the use of chemicals but can be interpreted in different ways depending on how strict you want to be.

 The first consideration is where – or in what – are you growing your plants?
 If you are growing in the ground, you have less control over what is in the soil, and what has been added to it by those who previously tended it, but by growing in raised beds and planters you can start afresh with topsoil and compost that is certified organic.

 However, don’t forget that the raised beds themselves may contain chemicals which can leach into the soil and then get taken up by the plants.
 This is especially true of old railway sleepers, the older ones of which will be impregnated with creosote.
-WoodBlocX wood is not only treated in such a way that the wood will not leach any chemicals, it is also certified organic by the Soil Association.
+WoodBlocX wood is not only treated in such a way that the wood will not leach any chemicals like traditional railway sleepers.